hlgr360/so-simple-theme/_posts/blog/2019-10-29-aws-logging.md

  * [https://docs.aws.amazon.com/de_de/lambda/latest/dg/nodejs-prog-model-context.html](https://docs.aws.amazon.com/de_de/lambda/latest/dg/nodejs-prog-model-context.html)
  * [https://github.com/getndazn/dazn-lambda-powertools](https://github.com/getndazn/dazn-lambda-powertools)
  * [https://medium.com/hackernoon/centralised-logging-for-aws-lambda-b765b7ca9152](https://medium.com/hackernoon/centralised-logging-for-aws-lambda-b765b7ca9152)

 ---
 Update after a comment from my former colleague [Diogo](https://www.linkedin.com/in/diogo-henriques-4b77083a/):

 He pointed me to the CloudWatch Insight console as an alternative method.
-After a couple of minutes of playing around I got the hang of it and it does indeed allows for filtering of the metadata of a log event such that all logs belonging to a single transaction can be shown.
+After a couple of minutes of playing around I got the hang of it and it does indeed allow for filtering of the metadata of a log event such that all logs belonging to a single transaction can be shown.

 At a basic level it is quite simple.
 You select the Log Group of your lambda endpoint, and then click together (or type) a filter expression like `filter @requestId="da1515da-09c8-4112-b50b-27a4bb04f058"`.
 Pay attention to the time period the query should cover.